 Our polished concrete floor is not ideal for dancing, so if you are planning on having dancing at your event, we will need to install a dance floor for you.

-Fortunately American Party Rentals' 15 ’x 15’ dance floor fits beautifully in our space!
-The dance floor is available for rent in 3’ x 3’ squares, so the size can easily be altered depending on your dancing needs.
+Fortunately American Party Rentals has dance floors that fit beautifully in our space!
+Dance floors are available for rent in 3’ x 3’ and 4' x 4' squares so the size can easily be altered depending on your dancing needs.

-Here is what a 15' x 15' dance floor looks like in the space:
+Here is what a 15' x 15' dance floor looks like in the Front Room:

 Since the Front Room is such a unique setting with countless built-in decor facets, you can keep your decor investments as minimal as you'd like!
 Linens play a principle role in your event's look and feel, and we love colors that complement the natural browns, jet blacks, and purple-hued grey walls of our space.

-The Cookery works with CE Rentals in Raleigh, who offers countless color, style and texture options.
+The Cookery works with American Party Rentals in Durham, who offers countless color, style and texture options.

-If you prefer not to work with CE Rentals, you are more than welcome to rent linens from American Party Rentals or any other trusted linen rental company.
+If you prefer not to work with American Party Rentals, you are more than welcome to rent linens and tableware from any other trusted linen rental company.

 Planning on tenting the patio?
 We love these additions to enhance the tent decor!